How are the degrees of freedom responsible for entropy in BTZ spacetime?

-In order to understand how the degrees of freedom near/far from the horizon are contributing to correction terms and how the correction arises/vanishes in both cases, we have to consider the state of quantum fields around the black hole.
-A closer look at the interaction matrix \eqref{int} tells us about the location of degrees of freedom.
-The second last term of the interaction matrix \eqref{int} is responsible for the power law correction.
-The matrix element in the bracket is called the window (as shown in the matrix).
-Let us set off-diagonal term of the matrix \eqref{int1} is zero everywhere expect window.
-Analysing this matrix, we study, \begin{enumerate} \item The percentage contribution of the total entropy as a function of window position, \item The percentage contribution of the total entropy as a function of window width. \end{enumerate}
+In order to understand how the $dof$ near/far from the event horizon are contributing to the correction terms and how the correction arises/vanishes in both cases, we have to consider the state of quantum fields around the black hole.
+The interaction matrix \ref{int} tells us about the location of degrees of freedom.
+The matrix form of the $V_{AB}$ is,

-\subsection{Percentage contribution of entropy as a function of window position:}

-To study the percentage contribution of the total entropy as a function of window position, we use the following procedure \cite{168}, \begin{enumerate} \item[A1] First we set the off-diagonal elements of $V_{AB}$ is zero, except in a `window', whose centre is at a point $q$, where $q$ is a window position.
+where the matrix element in the bracket is called the window.
+The percentage contribution of the entropy as a function of $q$ by using the following relation,